-- Preview Email Newsletter

 Friends of Animals Opposes Proposed Rule Impacting Endangered Species Act (10)

 WASHINGTON, Jan.
 7 -- Friends of Animals has submitted a public comment letter to the U.S. Fish & Wildlife Service and the National Marine Fisheries Service regarding their Proposed Rule published on November 21, 2025, which seeks to amend critical regulations under the Endangered Species Act (ESA).
-The organization, which advocates for animal rights and welfare internationally, has expressed strong opposition to the proposed changes, claiming they contradict the core conservation principles out more ST
+The organization, which advocates for animal rights and welfare internationally, has expressed strong opposition to the proposed changes, claiming they contradict the core conservation principles outlined in the ESA.

 Friends of Dyke Marsh Warn Fish and Wildlife Service Against Weakening ESA Blanket Protections (10)